PacificBiosciences/pbmm2/README.md

 ***

-_pbmm2_ is a wrapper for [minimap2](https://github.com/lh3/minimap2).
+_pbmm2_ is a SMRT wrapper for [minimap2](https://github.com/lh3/minimap2).
-Its purpose is to support native PacBio BAM in- and output and provide sets of recommended parameters.
+Its purpose is to support native PacBio BAM in- and output, provide sets of recommended parameters, and generate sorted output on-the-fly.
 Extensive testing is yet to be performed before _pbmm2_ becomes an officially recommended PacBio aligner; until then, please use BLASR if you need ISO compliant tools and official PacBio support.

 **This is an early beta!** Expect extreme changes and different output between versions until release of the first stable release.